talbarfm/java-basics/README.md

 month’s interest and print the new balances for both savers.

-6.Create class counter that counts the number of objects that were created from it.
+6. Create class counter that counts the number of objects that were created from it.
 Demonstrate test its abilities in a test class.

-7.a.
+7. a.
 Create a super class called Car.
 The Car class has the following fields and methods.
 ◦intspeed;
 ◦doubleregularPrice;
 ◦Stringcolor;
 ◦doublegetSalePrice();

  b.
 Create a sub class of Car class and name it as Truck.
 The Truck class has the following fields and methods.
 ◦intweight;
 ◦doublegetSalePrice();//Ifweight>2000,10%discount.Otherwise,20%discount.

  c.
 Create a subclass of Car class and name it as Ford.
 The Ford class has the following fields and methods ◦intyear;
 ◦intmanufacturerDiscount;
 ◦doublegetSalePrice();//FromthesalepricecomputedfromCarclass,subtractthemanufacturerDiscount.

  d.
 Create a subclass of Car class and name it as Sedan.
 The Sedan class has the following fields and methods.
 ◦intlength;
 ◦doublegetSalePrice();//Iflength>20feet,5%discount,Otherwise,10%discount.

  e.
 Create MyOwnAutoShop class which contains the main() method.
 Perform the following within the main() method.
 ◦Create an instance of Sedan class and initialize all the fields with appropriate values.
 Use super(...) method in the constructor for initializing the fields of the superclass.